iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 [Figure 10](#figure-10)

-Two of the 4 clinical isolates in the challenge dataset  were epidemiologially linked to eggs from state 3 were in the lower clade (ASM_49,ASM_50).
+Two of the 4 clinical isolates in the challenge dataset  were epidemiologially linked to eggs from state 3 were in the lower group (ASM_49,ASM_50).
 ASM_49 was 1 SNP away from ASM_6 (chicken feed, state 2, site 1), ASM9, ASM10 and ASM11 (environmental swabs from state 2, site 1),  ASM15 (env swab, state2, site 3), ASM16 (env swab, state 2, site 4).
 ASM_50 was also 1 SNP away from all of those except ASM16.
-The other 2 of the 4 were in the upper clade.
+The other 2 of the 4 were in the upper group.
 ASM26 (clinical) was 0 SNPs away from ASM25 (food, traceback to eggs from state 2).
 ASM31 (clinical, traced back to eggs from state 2) was 0 SNPs from 3 samples fron environmental swabs in state 2, site 2 (ASM7,13,17).

 "Do any of the remaining 19 clinical isolates match clinical isolates from questi #1?"